 An electrocardiogram is a recording of the electrical activity of the heart.
-It is performed by attaching 10 small slightly sticky electrodes to the chest, arms and legs whilst the patient lies comfortably on a couch.
-The ECG machine records the very small electrical signals created by the heart as it beats.
-It is a very routine test done after listening to your heart and most patients hardly notice that it is being done.
+It is performed by attaching 10 small slightly sticky electrodes to the chest, arms, and legs whilst the patient lies comfortably on a couch.
+The ECG machine records the tiny electrical signals created by the heart as it beats.
+It is a very routine test done after listening to your heart, and most patients hardly notice that it is being done.

 How the ECG is formed-

 It is a very easy test for a patient to have done; it is quick, cheap.
 It gives useful information about the electrical timing mechanism of the heart and any marked structural change in the heart.
 It is therefore part of the routine assessment of the heart.

 The ECG can supply useful information in patients with chest discomfort, shortness of breath, palpitations, blackouts and high blood pressure.